 &lt;sup>30 Land Charges Act 1972 Charges of classes C(iv) & D are void against a purchaser for money or monies worth if not registered.

-&lt;sup>31 UKF handbook Part 1 5.11.2 following the decision in Hepworth -v- Pickles 1900 "an open and uninterrupted breach over 20 years creates an implied waiver".
+UKF handbook Part 1 5.11.2 following the decision in Hepworth -v- Pickles 1900 "an open and uninterrupted breach over 20 years creates an implied waiver".

-If changes have been made to the property within the last 20 years eg external structural alterations or additions, or change of use, advise the seller that they have a defective title which requires indemnity insurance.
-32 Known Restrictive Covenants Breach of a known Restrictive Covenants carried out within the 20 years without consent or waiver of the covenant and where it is explicit that the breach of the covenant binds successors in title33 Breach over 12 months old: a defective title indemnity insurance should be supplied by the seller.34 Breach under 12 months either obtain a bespoke indemnity insurance policy or require retrospective consent at the seller's expense.
-Breach of a known Restrictive Covenant where the breach of the covenant does not bind successors in title35 or the breach was carried out over 20 years ago No further action required,36 provided the seller confirms no enforcement action is being taken or threatened 4.2 Technical Issues Short Leases Lease under 85 years left to run but over 70 years and acceptable to the lender: the risk and cost associated with short Leases should be reported to the client and their instructions taken to ensure that they understand the potential additional costs on sale or remortgage.
-Lease under 70 years left to run: Lease Extension required at the seller's expense.
-A fully advised cash buyer of course has the option to instruct their lawyer to proceed without a Lease Extension.
+only if you consider there is a material risk and a suitable policy is available to mitigate the risk; otherwise If changes have been made to the property within the last 20 years e.g. external structural alterations or additions, or change of use, advise the seller that they have a defective title which requires indemnity insurance.
+Breach of a known Restrictive Covenant carried out within the last 20 years without consent or waiver of the covenant and where it is explicit that the breach of the covenant binds successors in title Breach over 12 months old: a defective title indemnity insurance policy should be supplied by the seller.
+Breach under 12 months either obtain a bespoke indemnity insurance policy or require retrospective consent at the seller's expense.
+Breach of a known Restrictive Covenant where the breach of the covenant does not bind successors in title or the breach was carried out over 20 years ago No further action required, provided the seller confirms no enforcement action is being taken or 4.2 Technical Issues Short Leases Existing Leases Only Lease under 90 years left to run but over 80 years and acceptable to the lender : the risk and cost associated with short Leases should be reported to the client and their instructions taken to ensure that they understand the potential additional costs on sale or remortgage.
+Lease with 80 or less years left to run: Lease Extension required at the seller's expense where not already reflected in the sale price.
+A fully advised cash buyer, or one obtaining a mortgage from a lender who accepts a shorter term, of course has the option to instruct their lawyer to proceed without a Lease Extension.

-CQS Protocol: Stage A: Instructions 10
+CQS Protocol: Stage A: Instructions

-&lt;sup>33 Powell v.
+Powell v.
 Hemsley, 1909, 1 Ch.
 680, 2 Ch.
-252

-&lt;sup>34 It is assumed that the Seller is selling at full value and therefore should perfect any defect in title at their expense.
+252 It is assumed that the Seller is selling at full value and therefore should perfect any defect in title at their expense.

-&lt;sup>35 Powell v.
+Powell v.
 Hemsley, 1909, 1 Ch.
 680, 2 Ch.
 252

-&lt;sup>36 UKF handbook Part 1 5.11.2 following the decision in Hepworth -v- Pickles 1900 "an open and uninterrupted breach over 20 years creates an implied waiver"
+36 UKF handbook Part 1 5.11.2 following the decision in Hepworth -v- Pickles 1900 "an open and uninterrupted breach over 20 years creates an implied waiver".